r-ahmed2022/hello-react-front-end/README.md

 # 📖 Hello React Front End <a name="about-project"></a>

-A practice setup of a front end React that is accesses a Rails based backend API.
+A practice setup of a front end React that accesses a Rails based backend API.
 Click this [hello-rails-back-end](https://github.com/r-ahmed2022/hello-rails-back-end) link to access the backend app's repo. cd
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-- Ruby on Rails
+- React JS
-- PostgreSQL
+- HTML/CSS
 ### Key Features <a name="key-features"></a>

 - **Message Component**